 Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
 The diagnosis of Autism is based on a constellation of behavioral symptoms like social difficulties, fixated interests, obsessive or repetitive actions and unusually intense or dulled reactions to sensory stimulation.
 There is currently no cure for autism, but autism symptoms can be greatly improved with neurofeedback training.

 Recent research suggests that the core symptoms of Autism Spectrum Disorder are associated with abnormalities in neural connectivity.
 Disordered connectivity interferes with the normal synchronization of behavioral networks and compromises communication within and between these systems.
 This produces abnormal processing of sensory inputs necessary for normal behavior.
-Neurofeedback treats autism by enhancing brain connectivity.
+Neurofeedback for autism in NYC works by enhancing brain connectivity.
 Enhanced brain connectivity is associated with better self regulation and more appropriate responses to environmental stimuli.

 What to Expect with Neurofeedback Training for Autism: